tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 3. `pm.environment.set('myVariable', 'My new values');`
 4. `pm.environment.get('myVariable');`

-Philosophically speaking, I don't like mixing which dictionary I get a value from.
-A value with an underscore prefix in this naming convention should correspond to pm.collectionVariables and one without should come from (or be written to) pm.environment.
-I don't use a context stand-on object or variable that would allow pulling the value from either pm.collectionVariables or pm.environment.
-I believe quite strongly in the single definition principal and not coding by coincidence - even with tests.
-If those terms are not familiar to you I'd recommend the book "The Pragmatic Programmer" as it could replace many on your shelf (or device).
+I don't like mixing which dictionaries I use to get a value.
+A value with an underscore prefix in this naming convention should correspond to pm.collectionVariables and one without should come from (or in rare cases be written to) pm.environment.
+I don't use a context stand-in object that would allow pulling a value by key from either pm.collectionVariables or pm.environment at runtime.
+I believe quite strongly in the single definition principal and not coding by coincidence - even with tests and especially with tests.
+If those terms are not familiar to you I'd recommend the book "The Pragmatic Programmer" as it could replace many on your shelf or device.

 ### Input values